gear-foundation/academy/docs/04-hello-world-testing/testing-with-gtest.md

 If you don't specify the program id, the id of the first initialized program will be `0x010000…00` (32-byte _one_, LSB first), and the next program initialized without an id specification will have an id of `0x020000…00` (32-byte _two_, LSB first) and so on.

-In the next step, we’ll send messages to our program.
+In the next step, we'll send messages to our program.

 - To send a message to the program, call one of two `Program` methods: [`send`](https://docs.gear.rs/gtest/struct.Program.html#method.send) or [`send_bytes`](https://docs.gear.rs/gtest/struct.Program.html#method.send_bytes).
 The difference between them is similar to `gstd` functions [`msg::send`](https://docs.gear.rs/gstd/msg/fn.send.html) and [`msg::send_bytes`](https://docs.gear.rs/gstd/msg/fn.send_bytes.html).
 - The first argument in these functions is a sender id, and the second is a message payload.